Genfel: Hydrological characteristics

-The runoff footprint or annual total runoff volume is 76 million m³.
+The runoff footprint or annual total runoff volume is 76 million m^{3}.

-Peak discharges up to 300 m³ per second occur in the second part of the rainy season (month of August) when there are strong rains and the soils are saturated with water in many places.
+Peak discharges up to 300 m^{3} per second occur in the second part of the rainy season (month of August) when there are strong rains and the soils are saturated with water in many places.

 The percentage of total rainfall that directly leaves the catchment as storm runoff (also called runoff coefficient) is 12%.

 The total amount of sediment that is transported by this river amounts to 274,000 tonnes per year.
 Median sediment concentration in the river water is 1.66 grammes per litre, but may go up to 40 g/L. The highest sediment concentrations occur at the beginning of the rainy season, when loose soil and dust is washed away by overland flow and ends up in the river.

 As such water contains many nutrients (locally it is called "aygi"), farmers estimate that it strengthens their cattle, which they will bring to the river.
-All in all, average sediment yield is 497 tonnes per km² and per year.
+All in all, average sediment yield is 497 tonnes per km^{2} and per year.
 All measurements were done at a purposively installed station near the mouth of the river, in the year 2006.